-Preprofessional students usually begin their career-related course work in the first semester of the freshman year in order to complete the relevant courses before taking professional aptitude tests as juniors.
-Early academic advisement is essential to ensure that the preprofessional curriculum requirements are met.
-The Health Professions Evaluation Committee coordinates advisory services for all students preparing for admission to health-related professional schools.
-Call (302) 831-2282 for information or consult the Preprofessional Programs website at: http://www.bio.udel.edu/medical-and-dental-careers.
+Pre-professional students usually begin their career-related course work in the first semester of the freshman year in order to complete the relevant courses before taking professional aptitude tests as juniors.
+Early academic advisement is essential to ensure that the pre-professional curriculum requirements are met.
+The Health Professions Evaluation Committee (HPEC) writes letters of recommendation for students and provides advisory services for any student preparing for admission to health-related professional schools.
+Call (302) 831-4535 for information or visit the HPEC website at: https://sites.udel.edu/healthpro/hpec_home/.

-The University of Delaware participates in cooperative medical education programs with the Christiana Care Health System of Delaware (CCHS), St. Francis Healthcare Wilmington, the Sidney Kimmel Medical College of Thomas Jefferson University in Philadelphia, and the Delaware Institute for Medical Education and Research (DIMER).
-Under the terms of the DIMER program, up to twenty students who are Delaware residents may be admitted to Thomas Jefferson and five at the Philadelphia College of Osteopathic Medicine.
+The University of Delaware participates in cooperative medical education programs with the Christiana Care Health System of Delaware (CCHS), St. Francis Healthcare Wilmington, the Sidney Kimmel Medical College of Thomas Jefferson University, and the Delaware Institute for Medical Education and Research (DIMER).
+Under the terms of the DIMER program, up to twenty students who are Delaware residents may be admitted to Thomas Jefferson and ten at the Philadelphia College of Osteopathic Medicine.
 Information regarding this program may be obtained at http://dhss.delaware.gov/dhss/dhcc/dimer.html or by contacting the Center for Health Profession Studies (302 831-4949).

-The Medical/Dental Scholars Program of the University supports a unique early admissions dual tract premedical/predental eight-year academic program sponsored with the Sidney Kimmel Medical College at Thomas Jefferson University, Philadelphia College of Osteopathic Medicin (PCOM), and Rowan Scholl of Osteopathic Medicine (Rowan SOM).
+The Medical Scholars Program of the University supports a unique early admissions dual tract premedical eight-year academic program sponsored with the Sidney Kimmel Medical College at Thomas Jefferson University, Philadelphia College of Osteopathic Medicine (PCOM), and Rowan School of Osteopathic Medicine (Rowan SOM).
 It is designed for unique students who are certain that they want to become physicians and who seek a program of academic study that blends the scientific and cultural aspects of the medical humanities.
 This program is accomplished by providing highly qualified students with a balanced education in liberal arts, sciences, and professional studies.
-The commonly shared curriculum in preparation for this profession not only includes the traditional courses in the life/physical sciences but also the opportunity to specialize in one of three areas related to medicine or dentistry dealing with bioethics, administration and public policy, translational research, or Nutrition and Health.
+The commonly shared curriculum in preparation for this profession not only includes the traditional courses in the life/physical sciences but also the opportunity to specialize in one of four areas related to medicine dealing with Bioethics, Administration and Public Policy, Translational Research, or Nutrition and Health.

-For more information, contact the program coordinator at (302) 831-4949 or consult the Medical/Dental Scholars Program website: http://sites.udel.edu/healthpro/mdsp/
+For more information, contact the program coordinator at (302) 831-4949 or consult the Medical Scholars Program website: http://sites.udel.edu/healthpro/msp/